pyrsia/.github/contributing.md

 Milestones are used to represent incremental functionality targets (this definition is subject to change as we move towards our _minimum viable product (MVP)_).
 These guide posts are used to help prioritize the issues and pull requests.

-All pull requests are assigned to a milestone, where as issues are almost never assigned to a milestone as the mean lifetime of an issue long enough that they do not make sense to track them temporally until they are schedualed in an upcoming sprint.
+All pull requests are assigned to a milestone, where as issues are only assigned when they can be tracked temporally in an upcoming sprint.

 ### Labels